In this guide, you will learn

 Your homepage gets crawled again and the newer pages get discovered by Google more quickly.

-Idea is that you should keep updating such sections every then and now and then see the SEO benefits of it.
+Idea is that you should keep updating such sections every then and now to boost your SEO.

 SEO is not a one day game.